ValeriusGC/jundo/README.md

 #### Store/restore non-serializable subjects only via OnStore/OnRestore event handlers

-If subject does not implements Serializable it should be manually tuned in the `onStore(OnStore handler)` when storing and in the `restore(OnRestore handler)` when restoring.
+If subject does not implements Serializable it should be manually tuned in the `onStoreManually(OnStore handler)` when storing and in the `restore(OnRestore handler)` when restoring.

 The fact is under the hood the library uses ObjectOutputStream methods as when storing/restoring so when macros create.
 And the following restriction follows from here -